csci450-comparch/assg03/README.md

 | `lea`           | 0xE            | 0b1110         | void lea(uint16_t i)   | Load effective address                  |
 | `trap`          | 0xF            | 0b1111         | void trap(uint16_t i)  | System trap/call                        |

-We will start in this task with the mathematical operators `add`, `andlc`, `notlc`.
+We will start in this task with the mathematical / logic operators `add`, `andlc`, `notlc`.
 Because we are using a C++ testing framework, we have some keyword conflicts using `and` and `not` keywords, thus we give slightly modified function names for those opcodes in this assignments.